 Maybe you’ve heard about transcreation.
 It’s often described as a mix of translation and copywriting.
 If you’re selling or expanding into new markets, it’s a way to speak to customers using language that moves them.
 It ensures you make that sale.
-Gwen’s article What is transcreation (and why your company needs it) is a good outline of how transcreation is different from translation
+Gwen’s article What Is transcreation?
+Is It Different From Marketing Translation? contains a good outline of how transcreation is different from translation.

 What’s different about transcreation?

 Transcreation and translation are linked.
 But, they differ in important ways.
 A good quality translation accurately recreates the text in another language.
 It takes grammar, idioms, terminology and readability into account.
 It remains loyal to the original message.

 Transcreation is more concerned with how the audience reacts.
 Transcreation may involve recreating the text completely.
 There may be visuals or other marketing materials that need to be adapted to the culture of the new market.
 The aim is to create the same response in the target customer as for the original material.
 But it must take cultural differences and sensibilities into account.